bysowhat/object_detection_debug/README.md

    ​

-8. Using tensorflow-cpu only.Because the we have to set device(gpu or cpu) by hand in eager excution model.
+8. **Using tensorflow-cpu only**.Because the we have to set device(gpu or cpu) by hand in eager excution model.